-You are cordially invited to attend the 2021 Annual Meeting of Stockholders of AlloVir, Inc. (the "Company" or "AlloVir").
-The meeting will be held online on May 25, 2021 at 10:15 a.m., Eastern Time.
-You may attend the meeting virtually via the Internet at www.virtualshareholdermeeting.com/ALVR2021, where you will be able to vote electronically and submit questions.
+You are cordially invited to attend the 2022 Annual Meeting of Stockholders of AlloVir, Inc. (the "Company" or "AlloVir").
+The meeting will be held online on May 17, 2022 at 10:00 a.m., Eastern Time.
+In light of continuing concerns resulting from the global spread of the SARS-CoV-2 virus (coronavirus) and the COVID-19 pandemic, you may attend the meeting virtually via the Internet at www.virtualshareholdermeeting.com/ALVR2022, where you will be able to vote electronically and submit questions.
 You will need the 16-digit control number, which is located on the Notice of Internet Availability that you received in the mail, on your proxy card or in the instructions accompanying your proxy materials, to attend the annual meeting.